 Can you charge a laptop with USB-C?

 Yes!
 This is another huge benefit of USB-C. Earlier it was described how USB-IF’s goal was to do away with the myriad connectors and ports for different purposes.
 This applies to charging cables as well.
 Previously, only small devices like cellphones or headphones were able to be charged by USB cables (you probably have a drawer full of micro USB cables from every device you’ve owned).
 This is because the maximum a USB charging protocol supported was 5V.
 There are a number of proprietary non-USB supported protocols available, but it created a landscape of confusing charging standards and accessories.
-USB-C Power Delivery expands the charging spec to 20V access at up to 5A, or a maximum of 100W charging.
-This massive increase makes it possible for large devices like laptops to be charged by USB-C. The 15 inch MacBook Pro charges at 87W for example.
+USB-C Power Delivery 3.1 expands the charging spec to 48V access at up to 5A or a maximum of 240W charging.
+This massive increase makes it possible for large devices like laptops to be charged by USB-C. The 15-inch MacBook Pro charges at 87W for example.
 For charging beyond 60W, you’ll need to make sure you’re using an electronically marked, or emarked, USB-C power delivery cable.

 USB-C Features Recap

-Given the extreme bandwidth, power capabilities, and alternate modes already available over USB-C, you may be wondering how it could get any better.
+Given the extreme bandwidth, power capabilities, and alternate mode already available over USB-C, you may be wondering how it could get any better.
 One of the main areas of focus is currently on increasing the length that USB-C can effectively perform.
 There are just a few active USB-C cables on the market that allow full USB-C features on a cable up to 3m in length.
-USB-IF also announced the latest standard, USB4, in August of 2019.
-More on that to come but the gist is that it will allow for native Thunderbolt 3 support and 40Gbps transfer rates.
-Luckily, USB-C’s current feature set is robust enough to help keep even the most demanding power-users well connected.
+USB-IF also announced the latest standard, USB4, in August 2019.
+You can find out more about USB4 here, but the gist is that it will allow for native Thunderbolt 3 support and 40Gbps transfer rates.
+USB-C’s feature set is robust enough to help keep even the most demanding power users well connected.
 Finally, we have a truly universal connector that we can enjoy as the standard for years to come.

 Which USB-C Cables to Buy?